Springle3152/ohapp/readme.md

 ## Installation

 Install Git.
-[Here](https://github.com/DHRI-Curriculum/git) are some instructions on how to install and use Git
+[Here](https://github.com/DHRI-Curriculum/git/blob/master/sections/gitconfig.md) are instructions on how to install Git.

 Install Python 3.
-[Here](https://www.python.org/downloads/) to download and install Python
+[Here](https://www.anaconda.com/distribution/#download-section) are instructions for downloading and installing Python using Anaconda.
+Anaconda is hefty so this installation will take a little time.
+We find, however, that installing Anaconda is the best way to install Python.

 ## Procedure

 First, go into your command line.
 On a Mac, go into the command line by typing "terminal" in Spotlight Search and hitting enter.
+In Windows, type "cmd" in the Windows search bar.
 Once you are in the command line, change directory into Desktop.
 ```
 $ cd Desktop/
 ```